The Elusive Samurai: Manga

-Written and illustrated by Yusei Matsui, The Elusive Samurai started in Shueisha's shōnen manga magazine Weekly Shōnen Jump on January 25, 2021.
+Written and illustrated by Yusei Matsui, The Elusive Samurai was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from January 25, 2021, to February 16, 2026.
 Shueisha has collected its chapters into individual tankōbon volumes.
 The first volume was released on July 2, 2021.
-As of October 3, 2025, 22 volumes have been released.
+As of August 4, 2026, 26 volumes have been released.

-In North America, the manga is licensed for English release by Viz Media, who simultaneously publishes the chapters digitally as they are released in Japan on its Shonen Jump website.
-In October 2021, Viz Media announced that they would publish its volumes in print, with the first one released on July 5, 2022.
+In North America, the manga is licensed for English release by Viz Media, who simultaneously published the chapters digitally on its Shonen Jump website as they were released in Japan.
+In October 2021, Viz Media announced that it would publish the volumes in print, with the first one released on July 5, 2022.
 Shueisha also simulpublishes the series in English on the Manga Plus platform.

 Anime

 An anime television series adaptation was announced in March 2023.
 It is produced by CloverWorks and directed by Yuta Yamazaki, with scripts supervised by Yoriko Tomita, and character designs handled by Yasushi Nishiya.
 Yūsuke Kawakami serves as assistant director, and Gembi and Akiyuki Tateyama composed the music.
 The series aired its first season from July 6 to September 28, 2024, on Tokyo MX and other networks.
-The opening theme song is "Plan A" (プラン A, Puran A), performed by Dish, while the ending theme song is "Kamakura Style" (鎌倉 STYLE, Kamakura Sutairu), performed by Botchi Boromaru.
+The opening theme song is "Plan A" (プラン A, Puran A), performed by Dish, and the ending theme song is "Kamakura Style" (鎌倉 STYLE, Kamakura Sutairu), performed by Botchi Boromaru.

-A second season was announced on October 6, 2024.
+A second season was announced in October 2024.
+Following a re-air of the first season on the Noitamina programming block on Fuji TV and its affiliates from April 17 to July 3, 2026, the second season premiered on the same block on July 17 of the same year.
+The opening theme song is "Onigoto" (鬼事), performed by Kento Nakajima, and the ending theme is "Romantic ga Hoshiinara" (ロマンティックがほしいなら), performed by Botchi Boromaru with three guest vocalists from idol group Hinatazaka46: Nao Kosaka, Yōko Shōgenji, and Kaho Fujishima.

 Aniplex of America licensed the series and streamed it on Crunchyroll; an English dub premiered on August 3, 2024.
 Aniplex of America released the episodes on Blu-ray on August 26, 2025.
 Muse Communication licensed the series in Southeast Asia.